atoy40/gwt-cas/README.md

 # Usage

 ### Server
-Add the CAS filters in you web.xml except the AuthenticationFilter.
+Add the CAS filters in you web.xml except the `AuthenticationFilter`.

 <pre>
 &lt;filter&gt;